bkuhn/talks/LCA-2015/copyleft-future.markdown

 <img src="green-desk.png" align="right"  />

-+ I just moved out of a cow-orking facility, called Green Desk.
++ 2010-2013, Conservancy used a coworking facility, called Green Desk.
-       + marketing: cow-orking that's good for the environment.
+       + marketing: coworking that's good for the environment.

 + They didn't even recycle the paper there: just bins to pretend.
       + It's not the first office I've worked in like this.